June 14, 2018

 members in and out of the office on vacation.
 Sometimes, a little help is all that's needed to keep projects moving in the right direction.

 Here at The Center, we want to keep you not just on-track by providing you with resources, tools and events focused on the latest healthcare design research, resources and tools for today’s most urgent and challenging healthcare design issues, but inspired.
 To that end, we have three upcoming workshops focused on different topics - all with expert faculty members.
-The Designing for
+The Designing for Patient

-Patient and Staff Safety - A Systems Approach Workshop is one and a half days, June 25-26, in Chicago that will provide you and your team with the latest safety, design and organizational strategies and solutions.
+and Staff Safety - A Systems Approach Workshop is one and a half days, June 25-26, in Chicago that will provide you and your team with the latest safety, design and organizational strategies and solutions.
 The second workshop, Putting Evidence-Based Design into Practice - an EDAC workshop is one day, July 25, and also in Chicago.
+This in-depth

-experts in behavioral health and design in order to learn physical design strategies and methodologies that support improved care for behavioral health.
+health and design in order to learn physical design strategies and methodologies that support improved care for behavioral health.

 If you'd like something more casual, there are still two more of regional Health Design Insights Networking events this year- the first coming up in Chicago on July 26, followed by New York on September 13.
-If you're in either area on those dates, I'd like to invite you to join us - you'll get a chance to meet the
+If you're in either area on those dates, I'd like to invite you to join us - you'll get a chance to meet the community and

-community and come away filled with new ideas, insights and connections.
+come away filled with new ideas, insights and connections.

-And finally, there are two important deadlines coming up: the Evidence-Based Design Touchstone Award submissions are due tomorrow, June 15 - remember, this round of award recipients will be recognized at this year's Healthcare Design Expo & Conference and the Environments for Aging Expo & Conference presentation
+And finally, there are two important deadlines coming up: the Evidence-Based Design Touchstone Award submissions are due tomorrow, June 15 - remember, this round of award recipients will be recognized at this year's Healthcare Design Expo & Conference and the Environments for Aging Expo & Conference presentation submissions are due

 As we continue to celebrate our 25th anniversary, our pledge to you is to continue to offer you the needed tools, resources and insights to ensure all healthcare environments are healthy, safe and produce the best possible outcomes for patients, families, and staff.
 You can be a part of our celebration by donating to The Center for Health Design.
 Donations help us achieve the research, education, and advocacy goals that unleash design's healing power in the U.S. and abroad and help us to ensure a strong future for decades yet to come.
 Click here to make a contribution to The Center and make a difference in the future of healthcare.